Last Updated on January 10, 2023 by Norvan Martin

 7.1 Surround System

-If you’re setting up a 7.1 surround system, you’ll install the first pair of satellite speakers by following the steps we’ve discussed above (5.1 surrounds).
+If you’re setting up a 7.1 surround system, you’ll install the first pair of satellite speakers by following the steps we’ve discussed above (5.1 surround).

 After that, find another pair of satellite speakers and position them behind the listening area.
 Ensure they face forward.
 Check out our article on surround sound speaker systems to find out more.